 After 4.5 hours of Pitocin, I’ve used all my alternative pain management tools at this point (affirmations, tens machine, hand comb, deep breathing, counter massage) and when they checked me again at 12:30pm, I was still 1cm.

-I was so disheartened and the pain was getting unmanageable as they kept increasing the Pitocin dosage to make me dilate but my body just wasn’t having it.
+I was so disheartened and the pain was getting unmanageable as they kept increasing the Pitocin dosage to force me to dilate but my body just wasn’t having it.

 Feeling exhausted and defeated, I decided to get the epidural at 2pm.
 I took a nap until 4:30pm and when they checked me again, to everyone’s surprise and mine, I was at 9cm and 100% effaced!